varunon9/lan-chat-application/README.md

 LanChatApplication
 =========

-LanChatApplication is a platform independent desktop application written in java.
+LanChatApplication is a platform independent desktop application written in java (Netbeans).
 It lets you chat in a network (LAN or wifi).
 It gives you option of having a private chat or group chat.

 Oh yeah and it allows you to join multiple chat (private as well as group chat) simultaneously.
 Best of all??
 It is user friendly!